-The proposed landfill site and the temporary hazardous waste facility will be accommodated on approximately 5 hectares (ha) of land in terms of its footprint size, however a total of approximately 20 ha's (including the 5 ha footprint) will be required to accommodate its associated infrastructure.
+The proposed development will be accommodated on approximately 5 hectares (ha) of land in terms of its footprint size, however a total of approximately 20 ha's (including the 5 ha footprint) will be required to accommodate its associated infrastructure.
 Access to the facilities will be via the existing access roads located in close proximity to the site.